Agos95/wowchemy-shortcode-collection/shortcodes/gallery-with-caption/README.md

     - path: github.com/Agos95/wowchemy-shortcode-collection/shortcodes/gallery-with-caption
 ```

-### Enable Fancybox (only on Wowchemy versions prior to v5.6)
+### Enable Fancybox

+- **v5.6 and above**
-This shortcode makes use of [Wowchemy Hooks](https://wowchemy.com/docs/hugo-tutorials/extending-wowchemy/#hooks) to include Fancybox css and javascript only on the pages where the shortcode is called.
+This shortcode can use [Wowchemy Hooks](https://wowchemy.com/docs/hugo-tutorials/extending-wowchemy/#hooks) to include Fancybox css and javascript only on the pages where the shortcode is called.
 Hooks are supported from version v5.6.
+To use them, copy the files in `layouts/partials/hooks/body-end` and `layouts/partials/hooks/head-end` in your site folder (create the directories if not present).

+- **Older versions**
 If you are on older versions, you can add `require_fancybox: true` to your `_config/defaults/params.yaml` file.
 In this way Fancybox is included in all your site pages (even if there is no `gallery` or `gallery-with-caption` shortcode).
 You should also be able to activate it per page by adding `require_fancybox: true` in the frontmatter (*I did not test this*).

 ### Use the shortcode in page content